 Once Barrister broke the perception of what people believed was possible, it opened up others’ minds to believe the same thing.
 When they thought they couldn’t, they couldn’t, and when they believed they could, they did.

 The same is true for each of us.
-That goal, vision or intention you have for your dream life, do you believe it’s possible?
+What goal, vision, or intention do you have for your dream life, do you believe it’s possible?
 If so, you are well on your way to making it happen!
 However, if there’s doubt or skepticism flooding your mind, the likelihood is low of you achieving your dreams.

 DO IT NOW!

 - Change your language.
-Shift your thinking from There’s no way to There’s always away.
-It doesn’t work to How can we make this work?
+Shift your thinking from There’s no way to There’s always a way.
+It doesn’t work How can we make this work?
 When you find yourself finding problems, switch to a solution mindset.
 Edison is famously quoted, “I learned 10,000 ways not to invent a lightbulb.”
 He saw each failure as a step closer to his end goal.

 - Visualize the outcome.
 Our minds believe what we show and tell them; if you can visualize it happening, just like Banister, your mind will believe you.
 Imagine your dream life as if it’s already real.
 What do you see, hear or feel?
 Put yourself in that state of mind.